 The story now is rather different as Irish unemployment stands at 13.9 per cent while GDP contracted again in the second quarter.
 Tory cheerleaders including politicians, think tanks, and bloggers praised the Irish decision to reject a stimulus package similar to the policies of Alistair Darling and Barack Obama.
 They went on to praise Irish Finance Minister Brian Lenihan’s austerity budget a year ago.
 Now they say it would all be fine if it wasn’t for the euro or bank bailout.
 Yet even before the bank bail out, the cuts weren’t working as growth plummeted and the deficit remained stubbornly in double digits.

 George Osborne wants to help Ireland in the “steps that it needs to take to bring about that stability.”
 But with his track record can we trust him to make the right judgment on what those steps might be?Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.